 Deeds are legal instruments that transfer the ownership of real estate from one party to another.
 Some people will think that signing a deed would be is the safest and easiest way to transfer real estate to their child when they die.

 However, there are many issues with using a deed to transfer real estate as part of your estate plan.
-What can possibly go wrong if you just use a deed to add your child to title?
+What can possibly go wrong if you just use a deed to add your child to a title?

 A child could record the deed while you are alive